My vision is to amplify leadership impact and invigorate leaders so that they are energised, connected and performing at their very best.

 Coaching Starter Kit

-For individuals who want a coaching boost and who are self-funding, a Coaching Starter Kit is available for $3,000 + GST.
+For individuals who want a coaching boost, a Coaching Starter Kit is available for $3,000 + GST.

 This comprises 3 x 1.5 hour personal coaching sessions with Karen, held via Zoom.
-In addition, you are provided with your own tailored online resources support area, to help you gain the most from your coaching program.
+In addition, you are provided with your own tailored resources to help you gain the most from your coaching program.

 Plus, you’ll receive a complimentary copy of Lead Like a Coach, which will help give you insight into how you can support your own continuing development.